Key Things to Remember About Managing Your Professional Proof

 You worry that using a simple website template will make your high-level career look cheap or unprofessional.

 Shift your focus from looking nice to managing your evidence well.
 At your level, people don't expect you to be a designer; they expect you to be clear.
 A clean, simple site that highlights your results and your way of thinking carries more authority than one full of fancy graphics.
+If you're starting from scratch, the step-by-step guide to building a portfolio website covers the basics you need.

 For top executives, "less is more" means you are too busy doing important work to spend all day decorating your website.